isc-projects/kea/doc/sphinx/arm/hooks.rst

       item is removed and the configuration reloaded, the removal will be ignored and the libraries remain loaded.
 As a workaround, instead of removing the ``hooks-libraries`` item, change it to an empty list.
-This will be fixed in a future version of Kea.

-At the present time, only the kea-dhcp4 and kea-dhcp6 processes support hooks libraries.
+At the moment, only the ``kea-dhcp4`` and ``kea-dhcp6`` processes support hook libraries.

-Available Hooks Libraries
+Available Hook Libraries
 =========================

-As described above, the hooks functionality provides a way to customize a Kea server without modifying the core code.
+As described above, the hook functionality provides a way to customize a Kea server without modifying the core code.
 ISC has chosen to take advantage of this feature to provide functions that may only be useful to a subset of Kea users.
-To this end, ISC has created some hooks libraries, discussed in the following sections.
+To this end, ISC has created some hook libraries, discussed in the following sections.

 .. note::

-   Some of these libraries are available with the base code, while others will be shared with organizations supporting development of Kea.
-Users who would like to get access to those premium libraries should consider purchasing a support contract from ISC.
-This includes professional support, advance security notifications, input into ISC's roadmap planning, and many other benefits, while helping make Kea sustainable in the long term.
+   Some of these libraries are available with the base code, while others are shared with organizations who contribute to Kea's development through paid ISC support contracts.
+Paid support includes professional engineering assistance, advance security notifications, input into ISC's roadmap planning, and many other benefits, while helping keep Kea sustainable in the long term.

-The following table provides a list of libraries currently available from ISC.
+The following table provides a list of hook libraries currently available from ISC.
 It is important to pay attention to which libraries may be loaded by which Kea processes.
 It is a common mistake to configure the ``kea-ctrl-agent`` process to load libraries that should, in fact, be